Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Bad cycles in Approval Voting

-Drawing the full graph of $\PD$ in this case (Figure \ref{f:diagram2}), we see that of $6$ states, $4$ lead to the cycle that can elect either the Condorcet winner $a$ or the consensual loser $c$ depending on whether the number of polls conducted before the election is odd or even, while the other $2$ are equilibriums, one electing the Condorcet winner $a$ the other the Condorcet runner-up $b$. \end{proof}
+We see that of $6$ outcomes, $4$ lead to the cycle that can elect either the Condorcet winner $a$ or the absolute majority loser $c$ depending on whether the number of polls conducted before the election is odd or even, while the other $2$ are equilibria, one electing the Condorcet winner $a$ and the other the Condorcet runner-up $b$.
+There are $4$ sincere, expressive ballot profiles (two possible choices for each of $Z$ and $X$), one for each of the equilibria and each of the $2$-cycle outcomes. \end{proof}

-\begin{rema} If we accept to depart further from the LR, we could avoid ties in preferences and preserve the features of the examples by splitting $W$ into two types of voters of equal size, with respective preferences $cab$ and $cba$ and strategy to always vote $\{c\}$ (with the interpretation that these voters prefer $c$ to the other two by far, but still have a slight preference between $a$ and $b$).
-This shows that Theorem \ref{t:example2} also holds with the stronger definition of Condorcet winner (see Section \ref{s:candidates}). \end{rema}
+\begin{rema} If we accept to depart further from the LR, we could avoid ties in preferences and preserve the features of the examples by splitting $W$ into two types of voters of equal size, with respective preferences $cab$ and $cba$ and heuristic to always vote $\{c\}$ (with the interpretation that these voters prefer $c$ to the other two by far, but still have a slight preference between $a$ and $b$).
+This shows that Theorem \ref{t:example2} also holds with the stronger definition of Condorcet winner (see beginning of Section \ref{s:AVexamples}). \end{rema}

-\begin{rema} It could be argued that in a real-life situation, some of the electors would fail to adjust their votes and the close-call situation where $c$ receive $104$ votes and $a$ only $103$ might not happen.
-However, we made these choice of numbers to make $c$ the worst possible candidate we could; we can preserve the essence of the example by taking $\lvert W\rvert$ anywhere between $103$ and $200$, trading stability of the $2$-cycle against unpopularity of $c$. \end{rema}